Jonas Brothers: 2008–2009: A Little Bit Longer and acting

-A Disney Digital 3-D production crew filmed the two shows of their Burnin' Up Tour in Anaheim on July 13 and 14, 2008.
-Both shows and additional footage recorded while on tour were used for the theatrical release of their 3D concert biopic Jonas Brothers: The 3D Concert Experience on February 22, 2009.
 A Disney Digital 3-D production crew filmed the two shows of theirs Burnin' Up Tour in Anaheim on July 13 and 14, 2008, including a performance by Lovato with the Jonas Brothers on "This Is Me" and Taylor Swift with the brothers on "Should've Said No".
 Both shows and additional footage recorded while on tour were used for the theatrical release of their 3D concert biopic, Jonas Brothers: The 3D Concert Experience, on February 22, 2009.

 On July 14, they announced on stage that the band had already written five songs for their fourth studio album.
 The band was featured in the July 2008 issue of Rolling Stone magazine and became the youngest band to be on the cover of the magazine.
 The Jonas Brothers visited downtown Cleveland, Ohio's Rock and Roll Hall of Fame before their sold-out concert on the evening of August 22, 2008, at Blossom Music Center.
 They presented the suits and pants they wore on the cover artwork of A Little Bit Longer to Jim Henke, vice president of the Rock and Roll Hall of Fame.
 The suits are part of the Right Here, Right Now! exhibit.
 In December 2008, the Jonas Brothers were nominated for the Best New Artist award at the 51st Grammy Awards.
 The Jonas Brothers appeared as musical guest on Saturday Night Lives 34th season on February 14, 2009, making their SNL debut.
 The band also announced on March 11, 2009, that they will be embarking on a world tour in mid-2009.
 They were joined by the popular Korean girl band Wonder Girls, who debuted in America, as their opening act.
 In April 2009, the Jonas Brothers finished filming the first season of their Disney Channel Original Series, Jonas and was premiered on May 2, 2009.
 The Jonas Brothers also voiced three stone cherubs in the film Night at the Museum: Battle of the Smithsonian, which was released on May 22, 2009.